Hundred Days: Coalition forces enter Paris (7 July)

 French troops concentrated in Paris had as many soldiers as the invaders and more cannons.
 There were two major skirmishes and a few minor ones near Paris during the first few days of July.
 In the first major skirmish, the Battle of Rocquencourt, on 1 July, French dragoons, supported by infantry and commanded by General Exelmans, destroyed a Prussian brigade of hussars under the command of Colonel von Sohr (who was severely wounded and taken prisoner during the skirmish), before retreating.
-In the second skirmish, on 3 July, General Dominique Vandamme (under Davout's command) was decisively defeated by General Graf von Zieten (under Blücher's command) at the Battle of Issy, forcing the French to retreat into Paris.
+In the second skirmish, on 3 July, General Dominique Vandamme (under Davout's command) was decisively defeated by General von Zieten (under Blücher's command) at the Battle of Issy, forcing the French to retreat into Paris.

 With this defeat, all hope of holding Paris faded and the French Provisional Government authorised delegates to accept capitulation terms, which led to the Convention of St. Cloud (the surrender of Paris) and the end of hostilities between France and the armies of Blücher and Wellington.

 On 4 July, under the terms of the Convention of St. Cloud, the French army, commanded by Marshal Davout, left Paris and proceeded to cross the river Loire.
 The Anglo-allied troops occupied Saint-Denis, Saint Ouen, Clichy and Neuilly.
 On 5 July, the Anglo-allied army took possession of Montmartre.
 On 6 July, the Anglo-allied troops occupied the Barriers of Paris, on the right of the Seine, while the Prussians occupied those upon the left bank.

-On 7 July, the two Coalition armies, with Graf von Zieten's Prussian I Corps as the vanguard, entered Paris.
+On 7 July, the two Coalition armies, with von Zieten's Prussian I Corps as the vanguard, entered Paris.
 The Chamber of Peers, having received from the Provisional Government a notification of the course of events, terminated its sittings; the Chamber of Representatives protested, but in vain.
 Their President (Lanjuinais) resigned his chair, and on the following day, the doors were closed and the approaches guarded by Coalition troops.